Octavius-Dante/Arthelais/ex_15/Readme.md

 **There are 3 default methods which we can use always :**

- 1.. *getParameter* : - to get single event parameter details
+ 1.. *getParameter* : - To get single event parameter details

- 2.. *getParameters* : - to Show all the parameters for the event
+ 2.. *getParameters* : - To Show all the parameters for the event

  3.. *getSource* : - Provides us the object of source control from where event was fired